 The differential diagnosis for non-granulomatous periorificial dermatitis in prepubertal children includes [11,18]:

-The differential diagnosiss for the granulomatous variant includes :
+The differential diagnosis for the granulomatous variant includes :

 Refractory or moderate to severe disease is treated with oral antibiotics.

-Other treatments reported to be effective for periorificial dermatitis are:
+Other treatments reported to be effective for periorificial dermatitis include:

-Periorificial dermatitis in children is generally benign and self-limiting and often improves spontaneously within 2 to 3 weeks.
+Periorificial dermatitis in children is generally benign and self-limiting and often improves spontaneously within 2–3 weeks.

 © 2019 DermNet New Zealand Trust.